Tu1026/COVID19_Tweets_Dataset/README.md

 ![](https://github.com/lopezbec/COVID19_Tweets_Dataset/blob/master/Summary_Details/Tweets%20per%20Day.png)

-There is a total of 284,884 tweets with geolocation information are present on the dataset, which are shown on a map below:
+There is a total of 284,884 tweets with geolocation information, which are shown on a map below:

 ![](https://github.com/lopezbec/COVID19_Tweets_Dataset/blob/master/Summary_Details/GeoTweets.png)